Theodore S. Wright

-Theodore Sedgwick Wright (1797-1847), sometimes Theodore Sedgewick Wright, was an African-American abolitionist and minister who was active in New York City, where he led the First Colored Presbyterian Church as its second pastor.
-He was the first African American to attend Princeton Theological Seminary (and any United States theological seminary), from which he graduated in 1828 or 1829.
-In 1833 he became a founding member of the American Anti-Slavery Society, an interracial group that included Samuel Cornish, a Black Presbyterian, and many Congregationalists, and served on its executive committee until 1840.
+Theodore Sedgwick Wright (April 1797 - March 25, 1847), sometimes Theodore Sedgewick Wright, was an African American abolitionist and minister who was active in New York City, where he led the First Colored Presbyterian Church as its second pastor.
+He was the first African American to attend Princeton Theological Seminary (and the second to graduate from any US seminary), from which he graduated in 1828.

-Wright founded and helped develop the American Anti-slavery Society, the Union Missionary Society, and the American Missionary Association.
-Wright was a prominent activist, and in contributing to these organizations gave frequent speeches and was successful in his endeavors, contributing greatly to the anti-slave movement.
-At age 50, Wright died from possible exhaustion.
-He was an influential person who was passionate about the development of youth, first-rate education, spreading the gospel, and abolishing slavery.
+In 1833, Wright became a founding member of the American Anti-Slavery Society, an influential interracial association of abolitionists, and served on its executive committee until 1840.
+He also was a founding member of the American and Foreign Anti-Slavery Society, the Union Missionary Society, and the American Missionary Association.

 Early life and education

-Theodore Sedgwick Wright was born about 1797 to free parents in Providence, Rhode Island.
-He is believed to have moved into New York City with his family, where he attended the African Free School.
-At the age of 28, he was admitted to American Institute of higher learning, becoming the second man of color ever to be admitted to the institute.
+Theodore Sedgwick Wright was born in April 1797 to free parents in Providence, Rhode Island.
+He was named in honor of lawyer and politician Theodore Sedgwick.
+As a child, Wright moved with his family to Schenectady, New York.
+He attended the African Free School in New York City and flourished under the mentorship of Samuel Cornish.
+His father, Richard P. G. Wright, was a barber and an antislavery activist who served as a delegate at the 1817 Black convention in Philadelphia that opposed the mission of the American Colonization Society to persuade free Blacks to expatriate to Liberia.

-With the aid of Governor DeWitt Clinton and Arthur Tappan of the New York Manumission Society, and men from Princeton Theological Seminary, Wright was aided in his studies at the graduate seminary.
-He described his time at the seminary as a "dark and gloomy period" for race relations, in which the white faculty and students were united behind the American Colonization Society's efforts to remove free Black and enslaved Black Americans to Liberia.
-When John Brown Russwurm in Freedom's Journal combatted Wright's professor Archibald Alexander's support of colonization, Wright said the "united views and intentions of the people of color were made known, and the nation awoke as from slumber".
-In 1829, Wright was the first African American to graduate from the seminary, and the first to complete theological studies at any seminary in the United States.
+With the aid of Governor DeWitt Clinton and Arthur Tappan of the New York Manumission Society, Wright became the first person of color admitted to the Princeton Theological Seminary.
+He described his time at the seminary as a "dark and gloomy period" for race relations, in which the white faculty and students were united behind the American Colonization Society's efforts to remove free Blacks to Liberia.
+When John Brown Russwurm in Freedom's Journal spurned Wright's professor Archibald Alexander's support of colonization, Wright said the "united views and intentions of the people of color were made known, and the nation awoke as from slumber."
+Wright helped distribute Freedom's Journal while at Princeton.
+In 1828, he became the first African American to graduate from Princeton Theological Seminary, and one of the first to complete theological studies at any seminary in the United States.